 Is oatmeal good for you?

 If someone told you there was a food that could curb hunger, boost energy, and lower cholesterol, you’d be all over it, right?
 Say hello to oatmeal!
-It's made from oats, one of the healthiest (gluten-free!) grains around.
+It's made from oats, one of the healthiest (gluten-free!) grains around and a ZeroPoint food*.
 Sadly, they don’t get nearly the love they deserve.
 “Some of my clients don’t eat oatmeal because they think it will taste like mush or are confused about carbohydrates,” says Caroline West Passerrello, MS, RDN, LDN, a spokesperson for the Academy of Nutrition and Dietetics.

 Do oats belong in your bowl?
 Whether they’re rolled, steel-cut, or instant, here’s everything you need to know about these humble grains plus no-brainer tricks to make them taste great: